yonasBSD/work-tuimer/README.md

 ![WorkTimer TUI Example](work_tuimer_example.png)
 Live demo: https://x.com/KsenKamil/status/1985423210859368716

-A terminal user interface (TUI) for tracking work time entries with inline editing capabilities.
+Simple, keyboard-driven TUI for time-tracking that allows you to quickly add time blocks and automatically group time if same task was done in different sessions
 Built with Rust and ratatui for efficient time management.

 ## Features